Currently set to Index

 • There is also no interest.

-To minimise the tax impact, you should invest in non-dividend-paying or growth stocks in a TFSA.
+To minimize the tax impact, you should invest in non-dividend-paying or growth stocks in a TFSA.
 Keep dividend stocks in non-registered accounts, where you can use the foreign tax credit to pay for some of the tax you’ll pay.

 If you’re utilising an RRSP, it’s preferable to hold US stocks directly or through US-listed ETFs.